SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/accum.md

 ![Accum](/img/search/searchquerylanguage/search-operators/Accum.png)

-**Running total by user name.** Another option is to find a running total for each user's requests.
+### Running total by user name

+Another option is to find a running total for each user's requests.
 Running a query similar to:

 ```sql